Who is concerned

 The future third-country volunteer worker must submit an application for a temporary authorisation to stay (on plain paper) from his/her country of origin:

-- to the Directorate of Immigration of the Ministry of Foreign and European Affairs, or;
+- to the of the Ministry of Foreign and European Affairs, or;

-- to a Luxembourg diplomatic or consular representation or to a diplomatic or consular mission representing Luxembourg.
+- to a or to a diplomatic or consular mission representing Luxembourg.

 Except special cases: (e.g. third-country nationals who already hold a residence permit in Luxembourg), the application must be submitted and approvedbefore entering the country.
 Applications submitted from Luxembourg are inadmissible.